FourjsGenero/ex_contacts/README.md

 * Genero Mobile (GMI/GMA) >= 1.20
 * GNU make utility or Genero Studio >= 3.00

-## Setup the server side
+## The server database (UTF-8)

-### Create a database

-Server program needs real multi-user DB like Informix or PostgreSQL, however, for testing purpose you can use SQLite by default on the server side.
+For production, it is better to use a real multi-user DB such as Informix or PostgreSQL.

+However, for testing purpose, you can use the default SQLite database, which is read-to-use, in server/contacts.sqlite.

-Create a UTF-8 database on the server:
+To create a UTF-8 database on the server with Informix:

-Informix:
 ```
 $ echo $DB_LOCALE
 en_us.utf8